 - Partnerships are key, teaming up with industrial automation vendors could provide additional clout required to gain momentum in the industrial space, we look forward to hearing the progress on partnerships soon.

 - Most APM vendors are in exploratory phase when it comes to Machine Learning.
 Splunk has seen results in applying techniques.
 More customer successes will be key to show the true potential of this approach and how it scales at an enterprise level.

-Tags: Industrial Internet of Things (IIoT), Big Data, Artificial Intelligence / Machine Learning (AI/ML), Industrial Transformation / Digital Transformation, Smart Connected Assets, Asset Performance Management (APM)
+Categories: Industrial Internet of Things (IIoT), Big Data, Artificial Intelligence / Machine Learning (AI/ML), Industrial Transformation / Digital Transformation, Smart Connected Assets, Asset Performance Management (APM)